Apple Watch Series 6 release date, price, features and news

 Also new on Apple Watch Series 6: Much better Gym Stats

 While smartwatches and the Apple Watch in particular have been great companion devices for runners, cyclists, swimmers and a few other sports, gym goers lifting weights have had less use for the watch.

 Participating gyms are required to offer an app for either the iPhone or the Watch so that members can track their fitness progress, plus they have to support Apple Pay and offer a rewards program.
-Gyms will also need to have equipment compatible with Apple's GymKit API for tracking workouts.
-The program will require users to opt in, meaning that Apple will not automatically gather data about you.
+Gyms also need to have equipment compatible with Apple's GymKit API for tracking workouts.
+The program will require users to opt in, meaning that Apple will not automatically gather data about them.

 The list of participating gyms includes Orange Theory, Crunch Fitness, YMCA, and Basecamp Fitness, and more can join in later on.